The saga of the sourdough starter has come to a close.

 This was my second attempt at creating a sourdough starter from scratch and it was indeed a success!
 I started the seed culture on January 15th.
 After 10 days of diligent stirring and feeding, the culture was most definitely alive and ready to transform into a mother starter.
 That step was a pretty simple one, but involved some resting time on the counter before hitting the refrigerator.
 Once in the cool and cozy confines of the refrigerator, the starter is good for 5 days before it needs to be “refreshed.”

 Well, at the four day mark, I had some time to whip together a bread dough using this mother starter.
-I chose to go with the San Francisco Sourdough bread.
+I chose to go with the french baguette loaf.
 I mean, that’s the gold standard right?

 So, I took the 2 ounces of mother starter I needed.
 Wait.
 What?
 2 ounces?
 Do you realize how small of an amount that is?
 What am I going to do with the rest of the starter?
 The “refreshing” process only needs 4 ounces of starter.
 Hmmm… This could get wasteful.
 More on that later.